Benjamin Creme: Predictions in 1982 and later

-In 1997 Creme again announced that there would be additional, global TV broadcasts from Christ/Maitreya, though with far less media interest.
-Creme stated that when the "Day of Declaration" occurred "The Christ will come on the world's television channels, linked together by satellite.
+In 1997 Creme again announced that there would be additional, global TV broadcasts from the Christ, although the media remained largely uninterested.
+Creme nevertheless asserted that there would be a Day of Declaration: "The Christ will come on the world's television channels, linked together by satellite.
 All those with access to television will see ... [his face].
 He will establish a telepathic rapport with all humanity simultaneously.
 While the Christ is speaking... [everyone will feel far more love than they've ever felt before, that massive outpouring of love will cause] hundreds of thousands of 'miracle' cures [to] take place simultaneously."

-On 14 January 2010 Creme announced that Maitreya had given his first interview on American television.
-Soon afterwards several people in the United States, working from Creme's predictions, concluded that the British-American economist and author Raj Patel was Maitreya.
+On 14 January 2010 Creme said that Maitreya had given the first interview which aired on American television.
+Soon afterwards, several people in the United States working from Creme's predictions concluded that the British-American economist and author Raj Patel was Maitreya.
 After newspaper articles spread this story around the world Creme responded that Raj Patel was not the coming World Teacher in an article in The Guardian under the headline "Raj Patel is Not Maitreya, But the World Teacher is Here — and Needed."

 Creme gave lectures around the world for more than 30 years about Maitreya, and a network of volunteers worked with him to give his views to the public.
 In speaking about his work, Creme said: "My job has been to make the initial approach to the public, to help create a climate of hope and expectancy.
-If I can do that, I'll be well pleased.”
+If I can do that, I'll be well pleased."

-Although most press coverage of Creme and his information has been skeptical, some members of the news media had positive views of him, such as Canadian broadcasting host/producer Max Allen, who stated, ‘The Maitreya story is important and Creme is an admirable spokesman’."
+Although most press coverage of Creme and his information has been skeptical, some members of the news media had positive views of him, such as Canadian broadcasting host/producer Max Allen, who stated, "The Maitreya story is important and Creme is an admirable spokesman."
 Creme died in October 2016 at the age of 93.

 Crop circles and UFOs

-From 1957 to 1959 Creme was the vice-president of the Aetherius Society, an organization that maintained that UFOs existed and that the other planets in our solar system were inhabited and supported life, although Humanity had yet to develop etheric sight to ascertain this.
+From 1957 to 1959 Creme was the vice-president of the Aetherius Society, an organization that maintained that UFOs existed and that the other planets in the Solar System were inhabited and supported life, although Humanity had yet to develop etheric sight to ascertain this.
 The organization's beliefs were based largely on Theosophy, which integrates the study of religion, philosophy, and science, branching not merely into the Occult but also cosmology.
 For Theosophists, planets are evolving, living beings that host their own Spiritual Hierarchies.